-When using our new contract we can inspect traces and addresses, but for illustrative purposes insert the following to emit an event in the posthook when the offer is successfully taken.
+When using our new contract, we can inspect traces and addresses but illustrative purposes, let's insert the following to emit an event in the posthook when the offer is successfully taken.

 The contract is now complete - you can see the full example by following the links to github.

-Before deploying it on-chain we should test it.
+But before deploying it on-chain, we should test it!

 First, compile the contract: